dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 4/README.md

 For better isolation and security, NSX infrastructure Pods (NSX Container Plugin (NCP) and NSX Node Agent) will be running in their dedicated K8S namespace and a K8S Role Based Access Control (RBAC) policy will be applied for that namespace.

-A single yaml file will be used to :
+A single yml file, which is included [here](https://raw.githubusercontent.com/dumlutimuralp/nsx-t-k8s/master/Yaml/nsx-ncp-rbac.yml) , will be used to implement all the following.

-   * create dedicated K8S namespace, as "nsx-system", for NCP and Node Agent Pods
+create a dedicated K8S namespace, as "nsx-system", for NCP and Node Agent Pods
-create service account, as "ncp-svc-account", for NCP create service account, as "nsx-node-agent-svc-account", for Node agent create a cluster role, as "ncp-cluster-role" , for NCP (having specific API access) create a cluster role "ncp-patch-role" , for NCP (having specific API access) bind "ncp-svc-account" to "ncp-cluster-role" bind "ncp-svc-account" to "ncp-patch-role" create a cluster role "nsx-node-agent-cluster-role" bind "nsx-node-agent-svc-account" to "nsx-node-agent-cluster-role"
+create a service account, as "ncp-svc-account", for NCP
+create a service account, as "nsx-node-agent-svc-account", for Node agent
+create a cluster role, as "ncp-cluster-role" , for NCP (having specific API access)
+create a cluster role "ncp-patch-role" , for NCP (having specific API access)
+bind "ncp-svc-account" to "ncp-cluster-role"
+bind "ncp-svc-account" to "ncp-patch-role"
+create a cluster role "nsx-node-agent-cluster-role"
+bind "nsx-node-agent-svc-account" to "nsx-node-agent-cluster-role"

-the yaml is put together by @Yasen Simeonov (Technical Product Manager at VMware) which is public here => https://raw.githubusercontent.com/yasensim/k8s-lab/master/nsx-ncp-rbac.yaml
+This yml is put together by [Yasen Simeonov](https://github.com/yasensim) (Senior Technical Product Manager at VMware) which is published [here](https://raw.githubusercontent.com/yasensim/k8s-lab/master/nsx-ncp-rbac.yaml) originally.

 <pre><code>
-root@k8s-master:~# <b>kubectl create -f https://raw.githubusercontent.com/yasensim/k8s-lab/master/nsx-ncp-rbac.yaml</b>
+root@k8s-master:~# <b>kubectl create -f https://raw.githubusercontent.com/dumlutimuralp/nsx-t-k8s/master/Yaml/nsx-ncp-rbac.yml</b>
 namespace/nsx-system created
 serviceaccount/ncp-svc-account created
 clusterrole.rbac.authorization.k8s.io/ncp-cluster-role created